Louis-7/ai-code-review/README.md

              MAX_FILE_PER_PR: 20
    ```

 4. `GITHUB_TOKEN` and `OPENAI_API_KEY` are required parameter.
 Others are optional.
+You can get all available options in the [.env.action.example](https://github.com/Louis-7/ai-code-review/blob/main/.env.action.example)

 5. Create a pull request in your repository

 ### Host it by yourself

 You can also host the code reviewer by your self.
-Just follow the Dev section
+Just follow the Dev section.

 ## Dev